Skip to main content

 4. Adding logout action

-To let users log out of your app, you can use this action.
+To let users log out of your app, you can use the Logout action.

 5. Verify user creation